Quantifying displacement: an urban expansion consequence via persistent homology: Methods

-Homology is a central tool in Algebraic Topology: given a topological space $X$, its homology groups $H_n(X)$ encode $n$-dimensional holes, such as connected components ($n=0$), loops ($n=1$), and voids ($n=2$).
-At the beginning of this century, topology began to play a key role in data analysis \cite{zomorodian_carlsson,carlsson_topology,zomorodian_computing}, giving rise to Topological Data Analysis (TDA).
-The central idea is to study the shape of data by analysing how topological features evolve as the scale changes; \emph{persistent homology} is the primary tool for doing this.
-The birth and death of $n$-dimensional holes is tracked through a filtration: a nested family of simplicial complexes—combinatorial structures made of vertices, edges, triangles, and their higher-dimensional counterparts—built from point-cloud data by adding $k$-simplices as a scale parameter increases.
-The resulting features are summarised in barcodes or persistence diagrams, where each interval $[b,d]$ (or point $(b,d)$) indicates that the feature appears at scale $b$ and vanishes at $d$, where $b\leq d$ as they indicate ordered times.
-Points near the diagonal--when $b$ is close to $d$--correspond thus to short-lived structures; see Figures \ref{fig:3d_barcode_comunidad_madrid} and \ref{fig:pd_comunidad_madrid}, or the illustrative examples in \cite{ghrist}.
+The resulting features are summarised in barcodes or persistence diagrams, where each interval $[b,d]$ (or point $(b,d)$) indicates that the $n$--dimensional hole appears at scale $b$ and vanishes at $d$, where $b\leq d$ as they indicate ordered times.
+Points near the diagonal, that is, $b$ close to $d$, correspond thus to short-lived structures; see Figures \ref{fig:3d_barcode_comunidad_madrid} and \ref{fig:pd_comunidad_madrid}, or the illustrative examples in \cite{ghrist}.
 For readers interested in formal definitions of homology, simplicial complexes, and related notions, we refer to \cite{hatcher}.